tpgillam/meta_learning/README.md

 1. The loss of a single task is the mean-squared-error, taking the mean over this training portion.
 1. The overall loss is the mean of the losses across all tasks in the batch.
 1. Use the meta optimizer (Adam, lr=0.001), with this overall loss.
 70000 batches.
+1. For testing the baseline, we fine-tune on a new unseen task.
+This involves some number of gradient steps on the training portion.

 ## Useful links